Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

 ## Activity

+Create your own custom checkboxes and radio buttons.
+Add these to your CSS framework.

-## Homework: Framework - Nav Bar and Footer
+## Homework: Framework

-Add a Navbar to your framework.
-See the description linked below for more details on this assignment:
+Complete your CSS framework:

 [project-css-framework.md](../Assignments/project-css-framework.md)